tgodfrey0/turtlebot3_custom_image/README.md

 This can be done using something like [GParted](https://gparted.org/).

+You can then log into the Pi with the username `robot` and the password `turtlebot3`.

 ### Connecting to WiFi

-This image does not have nay preset WiFi networks.
 The easiest way to add WiFi connectivity is to connect the RPi to a monitor for the first time and run `nmtui`.

 ## Features